robineero/nvs-knowledge-base/docs/ads/intro.md

 description: My document description
 ---

-This page gives brief intro to Google Ads.
+This page gives a brief intro to Google Ads.

 ## What determines the cost